celilensar/celilensar/README.md

 - 🔭 I’m currently working on .NET

-- 🌱 I’m currently learning **Next.js & TypeScript
+- 🌱 I’m good at **Next.js & TypeScript

 - 👨‍💻 All of my projects are available at [https://github.com/celilensar?tab=repositories](https://github.com/celilensar?tab=repositories)